 Enrofloxacin may cause hypersensitivity (allergic reactions).
 People with known hypersensitivity to fluoroquinolones (e.g., enrofloxacin or ciprofloxacin) should avoid any contact with the product.

-The product may be irritating to skin and eyes.
-In case of contact with skin or eyes, wash the affected area with clear running water.

-Wash hands after use.
-Do not eat, drink or smoke whilst handling the product.
+The product may be irritant to skin and eyes.
+Wear impervious gloves when handling the product.
+Wash any splashes from skin or eyes immediately with water.
+Wash hands and exposed skin after use.
+Do not eat, drink or smoke whilst using the product.
 Care should be taken to avoid accidental self-injection.
 If accidental self-injection occurs seek medical advice immediately.